zhanzhenzhen/js-bundler/README.md

 Also note: If your pattern contains `*`, then it must be enclosed with single or double quotes, otherwise it won't be sent to the program correctly.

+For negation error the process exits with exit code 64.
+For other error the exit code is 1.

 To print the version:

 ```bash